IBM/dbb/Templates/JenkinsPipeline/README.md

 ### Release pipeline

-When the development team agrees to build a release candidate, the release pipeline type is triggered manually.
+When the development team agrees to build a release candidate, the release pipeline type is triggered manually for the `main` branch.
+The development team manually requests the pipeline and specifies the *pipelineType* variable as `release`.
+Per the recommended branching model, release packages are only created from the `main` branch.

-It covers the followings steps:
+It covers the similar steps steps like before:

 * Setup
 * Clone
-* Build
+* Build (now with the optimize compile options)
 * SonarQube Analysis
 * Create UCD Component version
 * Request UCD Deployment to the integration test environment

-The development team manually requests the pipeline and specifies the *pipelineType* variable as `release`.
-Along with the *release type*, the pipeline will automatically calculate the release tag based on the information in the [baselineReference.config](../Common-Backend-Scripts/samples/baselineReference.config) file.

 The user can then use UCD to deploy the release candidate package to the higher test environments.
-With the production deployment, a release tag and a release can be created in the Git repository of choice.
+At the time of the production deployment, a release tag and a release can be created in the Git repository of choice.
+This can be automated as part of the deployment process to create a git tag for the commit of the release pipeline build.

 Overview of the release pipeline: